 Because women present with abnormal vaginal bleeding, two-thirds of endometrial cancers are diagnosed at an early stage and the prognosis is generally good.

 “The standard treatment is a hysterectomy to remove the uterus and usually the ovaries, cervix, and fallopian tubes,” says Dr. Levine.
-According to the NCI, the five-year survival rate for women with localized endometrial cancer is 95 percent.
+According to the NCI, the five-year survival rate for women with localized endometrial cancer can be up to 95 percent.

 Although abnormal vaginal bleeding is a key symptom of endometrial cancer, it’s also associated with less serious conditions, such as fibroids, polycystic ovary syndrome (PCOS), or polyps in the lining of the uterus, Dr. Beavis tells HealthCentral.

 Vaginal bleeding can also occur in post-menopausal women because the vagina naturally atrophies — meaning it becomes dry and delicate — due to lack of estrogen.
 In the study cited above, only about 9 percent of women who went to the doctor because of bleeding were eventually diagnosed with endometrial cancer.
 So, while abnormal bleeding should prompt a visit to your doctor, don’t panic.
-You probably do not have endometrial cancer.
+Vaginal bleeding usually does not indicate endometrial cancer, although this symptom should be explored further by a health professional.

 There are several key factors that may increase your risk of endometrial cancer.